SecurityTokenStandard/EIP-Spec/Issue.md

 - MUST have a standard interface to query if a transfer would be successful and return a reason for failure.
 - MUST be able to perform forced transfer for legal action or fund recovery.
 - MUST emit standard events for minting and burning.
-- MUST be able to attach metadata to a subsets of a user's balance such as special shareholder rights, data for transfer restrictions or document for disclosure purposes.
+- MUST be able to attach metadata to a subset of a user's balance such as special shareholder rights or data for transfer restrictions.
-- MUST be able to modify metadata at time of transfer according to token holder identity (including but not limited to investor profile such as jurisdiction or accreditation status).
-- MAY be able to programmatically modify metadata at time of transfer using on-chain rule engine.
+- MUST be able to modify metadata at time of transfer based on off-chain data, on-chain data and the parameters of the transfer.
-- MAY require all transfers to be signed by approved parties off-chain.
+- MAY require signed data to be passed into a transfer transaction in order to validate it on-chain.
 - SHOULD NOT restrict the range of asset classes across jurisdictions which can be represented.
 - SHOULD be ERC20 and ERC777 compatible.

 ## Abstract

-There are many types of securities which, although they represent the same asset, need to have differentiating data tied to them.
+There are many types of securities which, although they represent the same underlying asset, need to have differentiating data tied to them.

-This additional metadata implicitly renders these securities non-fungible, but in practice this data is usually applied to groups of securities rather than individual securities.
-The ability to include metadata with subsections of a token holder balance is addressed in Partially-Fungible Token section.
+This additional metadata implicitly renders these securities non-fungible, but in practice this data is usually applied to a subset of the security rather than an individual security.
+The ability to partition a token holders balance into tranches, each with separate metadata is addressed in the Partially-Fungible Token section.

-For example tokens may be split into those minted during the primary issuance, and those received through secondary trading.
+For example a token holders balance may be split into those tokens minted during the primary issuance, and those received through secondary trading.

-Having this data allows token contracts to implement sophisticated logic to govern transfers from a particular tranche and determine the tranche into which to deposit the receivers balance.
+Security token transfers can reference this metadata in order to apply additional logic to determine whether or not the transfer is valid, and the metadata that should be associated with the tokens once transferred into the receivers balance.

+--

-Transfers of securities can fail for a number of reasons in contrast to utility tokens which generally only require the sender to have a sufficient balance.
+Transfers of securities can fail for a variety of reasons in contrast to utility tokens which generally only require the sender to have a sufficient balance.

-These conditions could be related to metadata of the shares being transferred (i.e. whether they are subject to a lock-up period), the identity of the sender and receiver of the securities (i.e. whether they have been through a KYC process and whether they are accredited or an affiliate of the issuer) or for reasons unrelated to the specific transfer but instead set at the security level (i.e. the security enforces a maximum number of investors or a cap on the percentage held by any single investor).
+These conditions could be related to metadata of the securities being transferred (i.e. whether they are subject to a lock-up period), the identity of the sender and receiver of the securities (i.e. whether they have been through a KYC process, whether they are accredited or an affiliate of the issuer) or for reasons unrelated to the specific transfer but instead set at the token level (i.e. the token contract enforces a maximum number of investors or a cap on the percentage held by any single investor).

-For utility ERC20 / ERC777 tokens the `balanceOf` and `allowance` functions provide a way to check that a transfer is likely to succeed before executing the transfer which can be executed both on and off-chain.
+For ERC20 / ERC777 tokens the `balanceOf` and `allowance` functions provide a way to check that a transfer is likely to succeed before executing the transfer which can be executed both on and off-chain.

 For tokens representing securities we introduce a function `checkSecurityTokenSend` which provides a more general purpose way to achieve this when the reasons for failure are more complex and a function of the whole transfer (i.e. includes any data sent with the transfer and the receiver of the securities).

 In order to provide a richer result than just true or false, a byte return code is returned.
 This allows us to give an reason for why the transfer failed, or at least which category of reason the failure was in.
 The ability to query documents and the expected success of a transfer is included in Security Token section.

+--

 ## Partially-Fungible Token